You’re preparing for your first year of teaching and searching for new teacher must haves.

 Grading is one of the least-appealing parts of an educator’s job.

-However, you can reduce the amount of grading you need to do by incorporating a healthy dose of exit slips.
+Reduce the amount of grading you need to do by incorporating exit tickets.

 With exit ticket templates, you quickly assess what learners took away from the lesson instead of spending hours marking papers in order to figure out the same.